ml9148/Project_03_Data_Engineering/README.md

     else:
         affordability.append('NA')
 ```
-- The conditions were selected based off the
+- The conditions were selected based off the numbers given to me by my manager (I made them up)